microsoft/TypeScript-Handbook/pages/Triple-Slash Directives.md

 ### Using `--noResolve`

-If the compiler flag `--noResolve` is specified, triple-slash references are ignored; they do not result in adding new files, nor change the order of the files provided.
+If the compiler flag `--noResolve` is specified, triple-slash references are ignored; they niether result in adding new files, nor change the order of the files provided.

 ## `/// <amd-module />`